-Running alongside the first Tokyo Modest Fashion Show in November was the third Halal Expo Japan, organised by Halal Media Japan.
+Running alongside the first Tokyo Modest Fashion Show in November was the third Halal Expo Japan, organized by Halal Media Japan.

-Zarook Mohammed exhibited there as the halal foods division manager for Global Corporation, a Japanese company that imports Jakim Malaysia-approved chicken products and ready-made flat breads, as well as tea from Sri Lanka.
+Zook Mohammed exhibited there as the halal foods division manager for Global Corporation, a Japanese company that imports Jakim Malaysia-approved chicken products and ready-made flatbread, as well as tea from Sri Lanka.